moromis/-Moromis.com-blog-webpage/_posts/2021-10-11-smith-rocks-day-1.md

 After lunch I trucked the last hour or so down to Smith Rocks State Park.
 Here's the first \[safe-to-take-a-picture-of\] view:
 ![](https://i.imgur.com/MvqQuRa.jpg)

-And then once you're in the park, I got some more photos (thanks Google for stitching me a nice panorama)
+And then once you're in the park... the real view:
 ![](https://i.imgur.com/DNHUaVE.jpg)
+(thanks Google for stitching me a nice panorama)

 I figured on doing some rock climbing, but once I got there -- I realized I had no idea where to start.
 I got my parking pass for the day and took a gander at the map
 ![It's a map, it's a map, it's a map](https://i.imgur.com/JB0iuy0.jpg)